percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 the key distributor about which DTLS-SRTP profiles the media distributor supports.
 This message **MUST** be sent each time a new tunnel connection is established or, in the case of connection loss, when a connection is re-established.

-The media distributor **MUST** forward all messages received from an endpoint for a given DTLS association through the same tunnel if more than one tunnel has been established between it and a key distributor.

->Editor's Note: Do we want to have the above requirement or would we prefer to allow the media distributor to send messages over more than one tunnel to more than one key distributor?
-The latter would provide for higher availability, but at the cost of key distributor complexity.
-The former would allow the usage of a load distributor in front of the key distributor.
+The media distributor **MUST** support the same list of protection profiles for the duration of any endpoint-initiated DTLS association and tunnel connection.

 The media distributor **MUST** assign a unique association identifier for each endpoint-initiated DTLS association and include it in all